a-kopan/multilayered-neural-network/README.md

 Understand the architecture of feed-forward neural networks.

-Learn optimization methods using backpropagation and mini-batch gradient descent.
+Learn optimization methods using backpropagation and mini-batch gradient descent

-* [ ] Explore hyperparameter selection for training.

 ---